conradakunga/Blog/_posts/2026-03-27-generating-a-series-of-numbers-dates-and-times-in-postgresql.md

 smallNumbers.ForEach(Console.WriteLine);
 ```

-Do you wish there was something similar in [PostgreSQL](https://www.postgresql.org/)?
+Do you wish there were something similar in [PostgreSQL](https://www.postgresql.org/)?

 There is!